radekkpl/askaplus.bepinex.mod/README.md

 	- Big Stone

 ## Planned features
-- Ingame settings of mod attributes (Enable/disable feature, etc.)
 - Adding workstations as target for Market
 	- gathering info from code
 - Prevent villagers or warehouse workers grabbing materials needed for crafting from workstations - no more multiple warehouses and Whitelists
 -
 -

+## How to enable / disable some features
+- Mod has ingame settings (Enable/disable feature, etc.) in game settings menu.
+- Most of the settings need to restart the game.
+- Be carefull when for example disabling new recipes while have them in crafting task.
+I did not found this as problem yet, but something can happen.

 ## Installation - This is your first mod
 1. BepInEx is required and can be downloaded from here\